skibon02/sparkles/README.md

 ## Known issues and limitations
 ✧ Converting timestamp to nanosecond time only have local consistency.
 Long sessions (day and more) can go out of sync with system clock.
-✧ Currently can have only 256 unique event names per thread ✧ Currently up to 256 opened but not closed ranges at a time supported ✧ No std support for now
+✧ Currently can have only 256 unique event names per thread ✧ Currently up to 256 opened but not closed ranges at a time are supported ✧ No std support for now

 ## Crate features